-As a holiday destination in Europe, Slovenia is often overlooked in favor of Italy to its north or Croatia to its south.
-But, for such a small country, Slovenia holds it own.
+As a holiday destination in Europe, Slovenia is often overlooked in favor of Italy to the north or Croatia to the south.
+But for such a small country, Slovenia holds its own.
 You can find well-preserved history, fairy-tale architecture, alpine mountains and deep crystal-blue lakes, untapped wine regions, and Adriatic coastline all often within an hour’s drive.
+Want to explore it for yourself?
+Join our Croatia & Slovenia tour!

 Some of our favorite stops in Slovenia include: